This chapter is being reviewed in light of comments solicited by the Committee from the public.

 [In this case, the [plaintiff] [defendant] does not claim to be the [author] [creator] [initial owner] of the copyright at issue.
-Instead, the [plaintiff] [defendant] claims the copyright by virtue of an exclusive license from the work’s [author] [creator] [initial owner] and that the [plaintiff] [defendant] is now the exclusive licensee of the copyright.]
+Instead, the [plaintiff] [defendant] claims that it received the copyright by virtue of assignment from the work’s [author] [creator] [initial owner] so that the [plaintiff] [defendant] is now the assignee of the copyright.]

 A copyright owner may [transfer] [sell] [convey] to another person all or part of the owner’s property interest in the copyright; that is, the right to exclude others from copying the work.
 The person to whom the copyright is [transferred] [sold] [conveyed] becomes the owner of the copyright in the work.

 To be valid, the [transfer] [sale] [conveyance] must be in writing.
 The person to whom this right is transferred is called an assignee.
 [The assignee may enforce this right to exclude others in an action for copyright infringement.]

 When the owner of the copyright is not the author, the first bracketed paragraph may be appropriate.